-Lanzmann conducted several interviews with Bomba near his home in Holon, Israel, as well as, most famously, in an Israeli barbershop.
+Lanzmann conducted several interviews with Bomba near his home in Holon, Israel, as well as in an Israeli barbershop.
 In the barbershop interview, Bomba tells the story of his experience while appearing to cut a customer's hair.
-The scene is staged, however: Lanzmann rented the Tel Aviv barbershop for the day, and Bomba was long retired.
-Even the supposed "customer" is selected; he was a friend from Bomba's hometown.
-In this nearly thirty-minute interview, Bomba meticulously outlines the process of killing at Treblinka.
+The scene is staged, however.
+Lanzmann rented the Tel Aviv barbershop for the day, and Bomba was long retired.
+Even the supposed "customer" is selected.
+He was a friend from Bomba's hometown.
+In this nearly 30-minute interview, Bomba meticulously outlines the process of killing at Treblinka.
 At the center of the interview, Bomba's narrative breaks down.
 It is this moment that Lanzmann has called the center of his film, and claims Bomba as the hero of Shoah.

 In the clip presented here, Bomba discusses the killing process at Treblinka as well as the disposal of bodies.
 It is taken from a larger outtake interview.2